foosel/python-versioneer/README.md

----
+**HEADS UP!**

-**Heads-up**: You are looking at a heavily modified version of the original [Versioneer](https://github.com/warner/python-versioneer), customized to fit the development of [OctoPrint](https://github.com/foosel/OctoPrint).
+You are looking at a heavily modified version of the original [Versioneer](https://github.com/warner/python-versioneer), customized to fit the development of [OctoPrint](https://github.com/foosel/OctoPrint).